ThirupathiBurra/Plant_Disease_Detector/README.md

 An AI-powered web app for detecting plant diseases from leaf images using a trained **TensorFlow Lite model**, **Streamlit**, and **Gemini Pro API** for explanations.

 ---
+## MODEL USED
+  --By combining the robustness of VGG16 CNNs with the contextual capabilities of Gemini AI, this app enables accessible and smart plant disease diagnostics.
 ## 🚀 Features

 - 📸 Upload plant leaf image and detect disease instantly